michaelnisi/cop/README.md

     function (data) {}

-The 'data' event emits the value of the property matching the key passed to `cop`.
+The 'data' event emits the value of the property matching the key passed to `cop` or the value returned by the filter function.

 ## Installation